AstroKriel/astrokriel.github.io/_pages/research.md

 - image_path: /assets/mach10cube.gif
   title: "Effect of Compressibility in Turbulent Dynamos"
   excerpt: "In **Beattie+Kriel+2023** in prep. (expected Sept. submission) we explain how compressibility reduces the overall dynamo efficiency (growth rate and saturated energy level) by enabling the exchange of kinetic energy between solenoidal and compressive motions.
-While, compressed regions of plasma can lead to growth in magnetic fields, these moments of growth are short-lived (compression is soon followed by dilation), and leaves a net-negative impact on the growth of magnetic fields."
+While compressed regions of plasma can lead to growth in magnetic fields, these moments of growth are short-lived (compression is soon followed by dilation), and leaves a net-negative impact on the growth of magnetic fields."
 ---

 {% include feature_row id="intro" type="center" %}